abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/configure-access-security.md

 There are fewer questions for this module.

 While this is an important area for you to understand as an Associate Cloud Engineer, it is narrower in scope.

+When we review the questions, identify the resources you'll want to include in your study plan.